usa-covid-aequologica-net/usa.covid.aequologica.net/README.md

-This will lead to a web page that shows a comparison graph of all daily (**day**) **confirmed** new cases for France (**FR**), Italy (**IT**) and Sweden (**SE**), starting from the 1st of March of this year (**2020-03-01**), until the latest available data from the [Johns Hopkins University](https://github.com/pomber/covid19); the population of Sweden is roughly 1/6 of France or Italy, so the figures are per capita (**per**), to adjust for that; the Y-axis scale is linear (**lin**); were it logaritmic (log), the differences between the countries would be attenuated, although comparison between coutries with very different low and high numbers would be easied (try to add South Korea (KR) to the URL, then switch between logaritmic and linear Y axis : you will understand what I mean); finally, to reduce the noise inherent with daily figures, for each day a moving average of the previous **18** days is plotted.
+This will lead to a web page that shows a comparison graph of all daily (**day**) **confirmed** new cases for France (**FR**), Italy (**IT**) and Sweden (**SE**), starting from the 1st of March of this year (**2020-03-01**), until the latest available data from the [Johns Hopkins University](https://github.com/pomber/covid19); the population of Sweden is roughly 1/6 of France or Italy, so the figures are per capita (**per**), to adjust for that; the Y-axis scale is linear (**lin**); be it logaritmic (log), comparison between coutries with numbers on a different order of magnitude would be possible (add South Korea (KR) to the [URL](https://covid.aequologica.net/?day,confirmed,FR,IT,SE,KR,2020-03-01,per,log,18,_), then switch between logaritmic and linear Y axis : you will understand what I mean); finally, to reduce the noise inherent with daily figures, for each day a moving average of the previous **18** days is plotted.